Joseph O'Brien (rower)

 Joseph "Jack" O'Brien (born 1 March 1998) is an Australian representative rower.
-He is an Australian national champion, has represented at under-aged and senior world championships and won two gold medals at World Rowing Cups in the 2019 international representative season.
+He is an Australian national champion, has represented and won a silver medal at senior world championships and has won several gold medals at World Rowing Cups.
 He rowed in the Australian men's eight at the Tokyo 2020 Olympics.

 Club and state rowing

 Born in Dubbo, New South Wales, O'Brien was boarding at Tudor House School in Bowral from an early age and then attended St Joseph's College Hunters Hill where he took up rowing.
 His senior club rowing has been from the Sydney University Boat Club.

 O'Brien's first state representation for New South Wales came in 2017 when he was selected in the New South Wales youth eight to contest the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
 He stroked that crew to Interstate Championship victories in both 2017 and 2018.

 In 2019 O'Brien was selected in the New South Wales men's senior eight which won the King's Cup at the Interstate Regatta.
 At the New South Wales State Championships in February 2020 rowing with Jack Hargreaves, he won the men's elite pair.
 In 2021 he stroked the New South Wales men's eight to their second placing in the King's Cup.
 At that year's Australian championships he stroked a composite coxless four of Australian representative squad oarsmen who finished 2nd in that national title event to another Australian selection trial crew.
 He again rowed in the victorious New South Wales King's Cup eight of 2022.